ilhan-mstf/BestCommerce-Case/README.md

 ## Points to further development
 - Service registery can be added.
 Each service should add itself to the service registery and then api gateway routes request according the list fetched from service registery.
-- Advanced authentication and auhorization service can be used (Keycloak).
+- Advanced authentication and authorization service can be used (Keycloak).